 Reliability: Generally Reliable/Analysis OR Other Issues

-Compare Daily Wire’s scores to other sources on our free Interactive Media Bias Chart.
+Compare the scores of Daily Wire to other sources on our free Interactive Media Bias Chart.
 Click Here!

 Ad Fontes Media rates Daily Wire in the Skews Right category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
 Daily Wire is a news and opinion website created in 2015 for “a new generation of conservatives.”
 Founded by political commentator Ben Shapiro and Jeremy Boreing, it is owned by Forward Publishing LLC and is based in Nashville, Tennessee.
 The Daily Wire logs approximately 27 million visits per month.
 In early 2021 Shapiro announced that the media company will begin producing entertainment content, including movies and TV shows.